alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/addresses.md

 <h2 class="heading-36" id="address-finder">3.
 Address finder</h2>

 Sometimes referred to as 'postcode lookup'.
-An address finder lets users specify a UK address by inputing their postcode (and optionally street name or number) and selecting the address from a list.
+An address finder lets users specify a UK address by inputting their postcode (and optionally street name or number) and selecting the address from a list.

 Here's how this pattern was implemented on the [Lasting Power of Attorney](https://lastingpowerofattorney.service.gov.uk/) service.